daeh/zotero-markdb-connect/README.md

 ## Setup

-ZoteroObsidianCitations needs to map BBT citekeys to the Zotero Item IDs.
+ZoteroObsidianCitations needs to map your BetterBibTex (BBT) citekeys to the corresponding Zotero Item IDs.
 The easiest way to do this is to specify the path to an auto-updating BBT JSON export of your library.
 Alternatively, if your MarkDown notes include the Zotero Item Key, you can specify a RegEx pattern to extract the ZoteroKey from the note content.

 ### _BetterBibTex JSON_ Export Method